 #4 Use a power pose:

-Harvard Business School professor Amy Cuddy gave an amazing Ted talk about how to use power poses to boost confidence.
+Harvard Business School professor Amy Cuddy gave an amazing Ted talk about how to use power poses to build confidence.

 Amy says that using a power pose is a great “body-mind nudge” enabling you to skip over psychological stumbling blocks, such as nerves.
 What’s more, Cuddy says, adopting the body language of a powerful person changes the way other people see and act toward you, which in turn reinforces your confident behaviour.

 Amy also argues that when in a power pose, people respond to your confident stance.
 Their reactions have the positive knock-on effect of making you feel more confident.
-Check out Amy’s TED talk below — the wonder woman stance is our particular favourite!
+Check out Amy’s TED talk at the link above — the wonder woman stance is our particular favourite!

 #5 Speak first